Inference for Interval-Identified Parameters Selected from an Estimated Set: Confidence Interval Construction

-for all $d\in\{0,\ldots,T\}$. \end{theorem}
+for all $d\in\{d^0,\ldots,d^K\}$. \end{theorem}

-\section{Unconditional Confidence Intervals}
+\subsection{Unconditional Confidence Intervals}

-In parallel with the previous section, we now generalize the unconditional CI constructions described in Section \ref{sec:simple example uncond CIs} to the general framework of Section \ref{sec: general framework}.
+In parallel with the previous subsection, we now generalize the unconditional CI constructions described in Section \ref{sec:simple example uncond CIs} to the general framework of Section \ref{sec: general framework}.
+Note that conditional inference on $W(d)$ is well-defined for any given $d\in\widehat{\mathcal{D}}$, when conditioning on $d\in\widehat{\mathcal{D}}$.
+In contrast, unconditional inference on a data-dependent $W(d)$ requires it to be uniquely defined, as $W(\hat d)$ in our notation.
+This is implied by Assumption \ref{ass: selection rule}.
 Here, we would like to construct CIs that unconditionally cover the identified interval corresponding to a unique data-dependent object of inferential interest.
-As mentioned in Section \ref{sec:simple example uncond CIs} if only unconditional coverage of $[L(d),U(d)]$ is desired, the conditional confidence interval \eqref{eq: cond CI} can be unnecessarily wide.
-We describe two different methods to form the unconditional probabilistic bounds that constitute the endpoints of these unconditional CIs in this general framework.
+As mentioned in Section \ref{sec:simple example uncond CIs}, if only unconditional coverage of $[L(\hat d),U(\hat d)]$ is desired the conditional CI \eqref{eq: cond CI} with $d=\hat d$ can be unnecessarily wide.
+We describe two different methods---projection and hybrid methods---to form the unconditional probabilistic bounds that constitute the endpoints of these unconditional CIs in this general framework.